-- 1. In cases of illness (i.e., fever, vomiting), we will call you to pick up your child.
-We will not have enough staff after school to care for a sick child. - 2.
+- 1. Any family utilizing the Afterschool Program must complete a registration form prior to use (see the Form Library on the school website) - 2.
+In cases of illness (i.e., fever, vomiting), we will call you to pick up your child.
+We will not have enough staff after school to care for a sick child. - 3.
 Although the After School Program is less structured, children are expected to exercise discipline and self-control during activities.
 The activities are a privilege and children who need to be continually disciplined during an activity will not be allowed to participate in it.
 Rules during study time are especially important and a disruptive child will be isolated from the group.
 Causes for dismissal are the following: - a.
 Persistent willful disobedience or disrespect - b.
 Violence or abuse towards other children or staff members - c.
 Destruction of school property